 If parking a vehicle at an official trailhead (such as from the north, west, or south approaches), then a Northwest Forest Pass (parking pass) is required.

 When To ClimbThe steep slopes of Bonanza Peak, as well as the cornice-prone knife-edge summit ridge, make Winter and early Spring ascents typically unfavorable and dangerous.
 Most summit teams attempt Bonanza Peak between June-October, with most successful summit teams attempting the peak while the bergschrund can still be easily crossed but also while most/all snow is away from the standard rock scrambling route that begins above the bergschrund.
-These favorable conditions typically occur during early-to-mid July during most normal snowpack years.
+These favorable conditions typically occur between early-to-mid July during most normal snowpack years.

 CampingBackcountry camping is allowed within Glacier Peak Wilderness.